College of Arts & Sciences

 Will I need graduate education?

-Yes, after earning your bachelor’s degree at North Central becoming a pharmacist requires an additional 3-4 years of pharmacy school leading to the Doctor of Pharmacy (PharmD) degree.
+Yes, after earning your bachelor’s degree at North Central becoming a pharmacist requires an additional 3-4 years of pharmacy education leading to the Doctor of Pharmacy (PharmD) degree.
 The average GPA for students accepted to pharmacy school is about 3.25 or higher.

-What prerequisite courses do pharmacy schools require?
+What prerequisite courses do pharmacy graduate programs require?